 5. Give a Journey to the Holy Land!

-This is an exclusive, one-bus tour in which I will help you connect the Bible and its sites to your life.
+On this tour, I will help you connect the Bible and its sites to your life.

 - You will learn the Word of God right where it happened—with Bible in hand.
 After seeing where biblical events occurred, you will never read your Bible the same way again!